sailoog/openplotter-documentation/en/imu_sensor.md

 Connecting an IMU to OpenPlotter will provide magnetic heading which is needed to calculate true heading and true wind.
 You will have heel angle data as well.

-IMU sensors have to be connected by I2C interface.

 ##Supported IMU sensors

 * InvenSense MPU-9150 single chip IMU.